 An outdated display driver can cause conflicts between the software and hardware components of your PC.

-Thus, if you haven’t updated the display driver in recent times, following the steps above will update it and fix the issue.
-You can opt for driver update software tools such as DriverFix to keep your display driver updated automatically.
+Thus, if you haven’t updated the display driver recently, following the steps above will update it and fix the issue.

 3. Change the display frequency

 - Press the Windows key + I to open Settings on your PC.